the-lstv/Akeno/README.md

 sudo akeno pm2-setup
 ```
 This makes Akeno run automatically on startup and enables commands like `akeno restart` and `akeno update` etc.
+<br><br>

+### Common usecases for Akeno
+Akeno can serve as a great upgrade or replacement to Nginx/Apache as a proxy or static file server, especially if you already have a setup that utilizes Node.js.<br>
+Akeno is faster than Nginx in almost all cases *(that I've tested)*, and it can do nearly everything Nginx does (including multi-domain HTTPS, which is one of the most common reasons people use Nginx as a reverse proxy), and it does it with similar ease (similar config, most features out of the box).
+Akeno even has more modern web features to enhance your development experience and handles things like code minification and smart caching.<br>
+With Akeno, you can remove the need to proxy through Nginx, and can build your Node backend directly on top of Akeno, for a more seamless and scalable setup.<br>
+And on top of that you get WebSocket support out of the box, with no extra setup needed.

 ---
-<br><br>

 <img src="https://github.com/user-attachments/assets/8cbdac91-1e57-43a3-9fff-86b22c1b99b7" width="650"><br>

-Akeno is heavily focused on speed, and not only benchmark magic, but true optimization on every step, to ensure efficiency and low latency, making it very scalable and responsive, so you and your clients no longer have to deal with slow or unstable web apps.

-The entire server is started and ready in a few milliseconds on average, depending on loaded modules.
-This is already miles ahead of most full-featured servers.
+⚡ To ensure minimal latency, fast response times, and high throughput, Akeno is designed to be extremely optimized and lightweight.<br>

+The server usually starts up in less than 10ms (depending on modules and loaded applications - but even on complex servers with over 50 web applications, the time is commonly under 300ms), and most requests are handled in <0.5ms, including routing, compression, and (cached) dynamic content. <br>
+We plan to make this even faster in the future by moving all critical parts to C++, and hopefully making most requests handled directly in C++ without hitting JS at all in most requests.

 In the core, we use [uWebSockets](https://github.com/uNetworking/uWebSockets) (a low-level, incredibly optimized web server written in C++) - which is one of the fastest standard-compliant servers in the world, **~8.5x** faster than the already fast framework Fastify. <br>
-I later plan to switch to a fork that embeds Akeno directly, though that is still in the works.

-Even with a full setup including routing, caching, dynamic content and encryption, Akeno is still multiple times faster than even the most minimal Express.js server, out of the box *(cached)*.
+Even with a full setup including routing, caching, dynamic content and encryption, Akeno is still multiple times faster than even the most minimal Express.js server with just a single response, out of the box.

 Akeno's powerful content preprocessor, which handles complex HTML templates and custom syntax, can prepare a full response including parsing without cache in less than a few milliseconds, then caches it.<br>
-This makes Akeno faster than most frameworks out there!<br>
+This makes Akeno faster than most frameworks out there.<br>

+(For instance, the homepage of [this site](https://lstv.space) uses templates and dynamic content including automatic code compression, and only takes ~4ms to compile, with subsequent requests taking <0.5ms.)

 With memory cache (which is automatic and based on file changes), the response can be prepared in as low as a few microseconds, and that is about to be even less when we add quick cache paths.<br>

 Akeno ensures that your clients always get the latest version of your content, while still utilizing caching to the fullest extent.<br>

-Other cool features include:
+Other neat features include:
 - Automatic Brotli and Gzip compression support with cache
 - Code minification for HTML, CSS, and JS
-- Cache management and invalidation
+- Cache management and automatic invalidation on changes
 - Cache busting via ?mtime query parameter based on file changes
 - Streaming support for large files
 - Small overhead per application or context, allowing you to scale to thousands of applications without any issues